shiroakiii/Bitly-eBay-like-Auction-Site/README.md

-# Bitly: eBay-like Auction Site
+# Bidly: eBay-like Auction Site

 This project is an e-commerce auction web application built with **Django**, designed to replicate key features of platforms like **eBay**.
 Users can register, create listings, place bids, comment, manage a watchlist, and explore auctions by categories.